DLR-TS/OSTAR-Quickstart/README.md

 In the setup.sh script, you can choose to either download or build **SCS** (Single Container Simulation) or build **DS** (Distributed Simulation).\
 It is recommended to start with the download of **SCS** since the first build of **SCS** takes up to one hour.
-Only move to a distributed simulation if neccessary, like the integration of a Windows only FMU into the simulation.\
+Only move to a distributed simulation if neccessary.
+The distributed simulation starts OSTAR component in separate docker containers.
-Your selection is stored in setup.txt and can be changed by calling setup.sh again.\
+This is useful, if models only work in custom environments.

 ```sh
 git clone https://github.com/DLR-TS/OSTAR-Quickstart.git